kaviraj07/Hospital-Management-System-RMI/README.md

 ## Source Code:
 1. HospitalImplementations folder is the server implementation of the system.
 It needs to be run as a separate project.
 2. The remaining files are the source code for the client side of the system.
+3. hospital_system.sql is the DB dump to restore DB

 ## Teammates:
 1. Kaviraj Gosaye